 The locomotive was connected to fourteen tenders during its life until it was withdrawn from service on 22nd January 1964 and sold to Woodham Brothers for scrap.

 Great Western Railway Preservation Group based at Southall purchased it in March 1981 with a view to full restoration.
-It stood at Moor Street Station Birmingham, cosmetically restored, as an exhibit at an unused platform for the general public to see until June 2013 when it was lifted out of the station and moved to Tyseley.
+From 2003 it stood at Moor Street Station Birmingham, cosmetically restored, as an exhibit at an unused platform for the general public to see until June 2013 when it was lifted out of the station and moved to Tyseley.

 After being offered for sale in 2011 it has been purchased by Practical GW Steam Ltd.

 During 2016 the locomotive was dismantled at Tyseley , with the boiler lifted and the frames cleaned and repainted.
 As a result of being overhauled at Wolverhampton Stafford Road in 1962 (less than two years before withdrawal from service) and leaving Barry scrapyard as early as 1981 the engine remained largely complete and in good condition.

 Restoration is being undertaken by its owners at Tyseley.
 By May 2019 it was reported that the work on the bottom end was largely complete.

 The boiler and tender remain in store whilst other work is completed.